verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] If you can fill the unforgiving minute with 40 Seconds of distance run.
 - [ ] Felt punk.
 Might societal acceptance later.
 - [ ] Always listen to art.
+- [ ] If your life was a movie and people were watching you up until this point.
+What would they be screaming at the screen?